 Submit a Research Topic

-Prepare a one-page overview of the subject including the research questions, how the research would benefit security practitioners and why you believe it is important and timely to address this topic.
+Prepare a one to two-page overview of the subject including the research questions, how the research would benefit security practitioners, the methodology for the proposed research, and why you believe it is important and timely to address this topic.

-Send your suggestion to Beth McFarland, Foundation Director, who will share them with the Research Committee for consideration.
+Send your suggestion to David Brooks, who will share them with the Research Committee for consideration.

 The Committee will then review the suggestion and may add it to the research agenda for a future project.

 Resilience and Recovery After COVID-19

 To help security professionals benchmark and learn from one another, the ASIS Foundation completed a year-long project that tracked the response, continuity, and resilience of organizations during the worldwide COVID-19 pandemic.
 Read Article